atomicdata-dev/atomic-data-docs/src/interoperability/git.md

 Similarities:

-- Mutations and Commits both use hasing to identify previous state
+- Mutations and Commits both use hashes to identify previous state
 - Both allow for decentralized storage
 - Both work with